Diffusion Models in Recommendation Systems: A Survey: Foundation

 \subsection{Improvements to the Original Framework}

-\textbf{Upgrades to DDPM.} Improvements \cite{nichol2021improved} were introduced to advance the DDPM framework \cite{ho2020denoising}, including more diffusion steps from 1,000 to 4,000, a cosine variance schedule, importance sampling, and faster sampling speed, on top of modeling the variance $\Sigma_\theta(x_t, t)$.
-Since the linear variance schedule corrupts the input heavily towards the end of the schedule, the sample quality is limited, especially for low-resolution images.
-Therefore, a cosine variance schedule is proposed as follows:
+\textbf{Upgrades to DDPM.} Improvements \cite{nichol2021improved} are introduced to advance the DDPM framework \cite{ho2020denoising}, including a cosine noise schedule, importance sampling, and learning the variance $\Sigma_\theta(x_t, t)$.
+Compared to the linear schedule, the cosine schedule achieves better sample quality by having a more steady decline in the middle with minor changes near both ends to avoid large changes in noise levels:

-where $t$ is the current time step, $T$ is the total number of steps, and $s$ is a small offset to prevent $\beta_t$ from being too small near $t=0$.
-This achieves a more steady decline in the middle with minor changes near both ends to avoid large changes in noise levels.
-Though DDPM \cite{ho2020denoising} modeled $\mu_\theta(x_t, t)$ and set the variance $\Sigma_\theta(x_t, t)$ to a constant, Nichol and Dhariwal \cite{nichol2021improved} found that modeling both terms together achieve higher log-likelihood.
-Instead of setting $\Sigma_\theta(x_t, t)$ to $\beta_t$ or $\tilde{\beta}_t$, $\Sigma_\theta(x_t, t)$ is constructed as the interpolation between the two choices as:

-where $v$ is a vector output by the neural network containing a value for each dimension, and the corresponding loss term is defined as: